 One of the most important metrics an investor looks at when analyzing the acquisition of a piece of commercial real estate is the CAP rate.
 The CAP rate is the property’s net operating income (NOI) divided by its hypothetical purchase price.
 It’s a straightforward way to figure out how many times “earnings” a property is being offered for.

-Commercial Real Estate CAP Rate Rules of Thumb
+Commercial Real Estate Capitalization Rate (CAP Rate) Rules of Thumb

-While mispriced assets are sold all the time, and special situations do happen frequently in real estate, the general rule is simple:
+While mispriced assets are sold all the time, and special situations do happen frequently in real estate, the general rule for cap rate calculation of investment opportunities is simple:

-Lower Market Cap Rates = Less Perceived Risk, Greater Income Durability, and More Potential for Appreciation
+Lower Market Cap Rates = Lower Risk (perceived), Greater Income Durability, and More Potential for Appreciation

-Higher Market Cap Rates = More Perceived Risk, Less Income Durability, and Less Potential for Appreciation
+Higher Market Cap Rates = Higher Risk (perceived), Less Income Durability, and Less Potential for Appreciation

-Long term, what matters in an investment is your total internal rate of return which factors in your cash flow plus your appreciation.
+Long term, what matters in real estate investing is your total internal rate of return which factors in your cash flow plus your appreciation.
 I think we all understand that success has been had buying in traditionally low cap rate environments.
 Major cities and investors have lost money buying in high cap rate markets and vice versa.
 Most investors understand that an assets CAP rate is not the entire story on a deal.
+There are plenty of other factors to consider such as interest rates, value-add opportunities, class a, b, c, or below and a ton of others when qualifying a potential investment property.

 What I am referring to specifically though, is what I call the:

-Let me give you an example to illustrate the cap rate trap.
-Let’s say you buy two identical buildings, with identical financing scenarios, but in different markets.
+Let me give you an example to illustrate the cap rate trap in an investment property.
+Let’s say you buy two identical apartment buildings, with identical financing scenarios, but in different markets.
 You buy one at a 6 CAP and the other at a 9 CAP.
-There is no question that out of the gate you are going to have higher cash on cash return on the 9 CAP deal.
-But because of a weaker market and maybe a weaker location, the 9 CAP deal starts to have more tenant turnover and longer vacancy periods.
+There is no question that out of the gate you are going to have higher cash on cash return on the 9 CAP multifamily deal.
+But because of a weaker market and maybe a weaker location, the 9 CAP deal starts to have more tenant turnover causing higher operating expenses due to turn costs and longer vacancy periods.
 In this example, your 6 CAP deal, due to a better market and location, keeps tenants in place longer and your net operating income trends higher and continues to grow as the stronger market commands greater rents.
 Just because you paid 9 CAP, your actual CASH FLOW IS LESS than the 6 CAP over your 10-year holding period.

 We are not even factoring any appreciation or total internal rate of return into this scenario.
 Just from a cash-on-cash return standpoint.

-So, from a pure cash flow basis, you can very well make more free cash flow on a low cap deal, than a higher cap deal.
+So, from a pure cash flow basis, you can very well make more free cash flow and a better return on investment on a low cap deal, than a higher cap deal.

-This should not be construed as advice to start buying low CAP deals over higher CAP deals.
+This should not be construed as advice to start buying lower CAP rate deals over higher CAP rate deals.
 Everyone’s investment strategy and goals are different.
-Our firm is value oriented.
+Our firm is value-oriented.
 So if we are looking at core deals and think a market rate for an asset is 7 CAP, we’re still looking to buy it at 9.
-If the market is 5 CAPwe’re looking to pay 7.5, and so on and so forth.
+If the market is 5 CAP, we’re looking to pay 7.5, and so on and so forth.

 CAP Rate When Investing in Commercial Real Estate

 It all comes down to an investor’s long term vision.
 If you are planning to hold assets for the long haul, market fundamentals and NOI growth play a huge role.
-You may be buying a 6 CAP today, but if you can steadily increase NOI, not only will your cash on cash return increase, but your back end appreciation will be higher than an 8 CAP deal in a market that has high turnover and operating costs and less upside for appreciation.
+You may be buying a 6 CAP today, but if you can steadily increase NOI, not only will your cash on cash return increase, but your back end appreciation through the assets market value at sale will probably be higher than an 8 CAP deal in a market that has high turnover, operating costs, and less upside for appreciation.
+With commercial property, your potential return in any asset class will be based on your strategy at purchase.
+Every real estate market varies and has different cap rates and property values.
+It’s on you to match the rental property you are considering at its current market value with the investment strategy you’ll deploy for success.

-The beauty of real estate versus the stock market is that even in a hot “low cap” market, a value hound can find more mispriced assets and opportunities on a comparative basis, in my opinion, than in the stock market, which certainly has mispriced situations, they just come across less frequently than non-traded private businesses or real estate assets.
+The beauty of real estate versus the stock market is that even in a hot “low cap” market, real estate investors and value hounds can find more mispriced assets and opportunities on a comparative basis with real estate investment.
+In my opinion, than in the stock market, which certainly has mispriced situations, they just come across less frequently than non-traded private businesses or real estate assets.

 Don’t fall into the CAP rate trap.